xiongye77/mongodb/README.md

 MongoDB stores its data as objects which are commonly identified as documents.
 These documents are stored in collections, analogous to how tables work in relational databases.
 MongoDB is known for its scalability, ease of use, reliability & no compulsion for using a fixed schema among all stored documents, giving them the ability to have varying fields (columns).

+Mongos = MongoDB Shard Utility, the controller and query router for sharded clusters.
+Sharding partitions the data-set into discrete parts.

+Mongod = The primary daemon process for the MongoDB system.
+It handles data requests, manages data access, and performs background management operations.

 The primary purpose of building MongoDB is:-